 - 1. If previously intubated and not tolerating endotracheal tube, administer initial dose of sedation medication.
 Consider extubation only if wide awake, following commands, and unable to tolerate endotracheal tube.
 If possible, sedation is preferred over extubation. - 2.
 Do not permit patient to struggle against an alternative/ rescue airway.
 These devices should generally be removed if the patient awakens. - 3.
 Before removing an endotracheal tube or alternative/ rescue airway device, turn patient on side and have suction running, if possible, - 4.
-12-lead ECG ideally should be transmitted to receiving/ command facility ASAP.
-Otherwise, give copy of all 12-lead ECGs to ED physician ASAP on arrival to facility. - 5.
-If 12-lead ECG is consistent with ST-elevation MI (STEMI), either: - a.
-Transport to STEMI-receiving center capable of providing emergency PPCI See Destination Protocol # 170. - Early contact with Medical Command is encouraged for patients with STEMI on prehospital 12lead ECG, since these patients may benefit by direct transport to a receiving facility capable of PPCI. - 6.
-Hemodynamic instability is common after cardiac arrest, and ALS providers should aggressively treat hypotension to improve perfusion, especially to the brain. - EPINEPHrine by push dose (dilute boluses) or infusion.
-Pulse dose boluses = prepare 1:100,000 10 mcg/mL concentration by adding 1 mL (of 0.1 mg/mL concentration1:10,000) EPINEPHrine in 9 mL NSS, then administer 1-2 mL every 2 minutes and titrate to SBP target.
-Infusion = must administer by electronic pump at 0.1-0.5 mcg/kg/min titrated to SBP target.

-- Mix DOPAmine (if available) infusion using regional or agency prescribed concentration, and administer 5-20 mcg/kg/min.
-Generally start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP >120 mmHg (or [70 + (age x 2)] in children).
-DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician. - 9.
-Premature ventricular contractions and non-sustained VT are best treated in post-resuscitation patients with oxygenation and waiting for catecholamine levels to return to normal. - 10.
+Hemodynamic instability is common after cardiac arrest, and ALS practitioners should aggressively treat hypotension to improve perfusion, especially to the brain. - 5.
+Dobutamine drip, in addition to dopamine, may be preferable if mild hypotension (SBP 70-100) is present, while dopamine is preferred if significant hypotension or bradycardia are present.
+Mix dobutamine or dopamine infusion using regional or service prescribed concentration, and administer 5-20 mcg/kg/min.
+Generally start at 5 mcg/kg/min, and increase every 10 minutes by an additional 5 mcg/kg/min until SBP >100 mmHg.
+DO NOT exceed 20 mcg/kg/min unless ordered by medical command physician. - 6.
+Premature ventricular contractions and non-sustained VT are best treated in postresuscitation patients with oxygenation and waiting for catecholamine levels to return to normal. - 7.
 Narrow-complex tachydysrhythmias should generally not be treated in post cardiac arrest settings unless associated with hypotension or symptoms of poor perfusion.